 James Curtis Expand My name is James Curtis.
 I was born profoundly deaf, but it was not until I was 8 months old that my parents discovered my hearing impairment.
 Luckily, thanks to the amazing work of the team at Auditory Verbal UK and my mum’s tenacity and determination for me to speak, I speak as well as any of my friends.
 If anything, I speak too much!
-Thanks to my hearing technology, focused Auditory Verbal Therapy (which, might I add, was a lot of fun!), and the superb efforts of my parents who never stopped believing that I could achieve as much as any other child, I am incredibly happy, fulfilled and can communicate with whomever I choose, even (very basically) in two other languages and on the phone.
-I am now studying History at Durham University.
-James is from north London.
-If you would like to speak to James, please email [email protected] Read more about James here.
+Thanks to my hearing technology, focused Auditory Verbal Therapy (which, might I add, was a lot of fun!), and the superb efforts of my parents who never stopped believing that I could achieve as much as any other child, I am incredibly happy, fulfilled and can communicate with whomever I choose.
+I enjoyed the full experience while attending Durham University including a range of sports and achieved a First-Class Honours in History (B.A.).
+I currently work at J.P.
+Morgan as an Investment Banking Analyst.
+James is 22 and from north London.
+If you would like to speak to James, please email [email protected].
+Read more about James here.

 Jess Curtis Expand My name is Jess Curtis and my brother James was born with profound bilateral hearing loss.
 James started therapy with the founder of AVUK Jacqueline Stokes in her kitchen in Oxford before the charity even existed.
 Since the evolution of AVUK, I helped with the set up of the London office by donating my toys and books and helping to clean the new offices and start it up when I was very young.
 I have advocated for AVUK on many occasions by giving school assemblies and nominating the charity to be the recipients of funding.
 My most recent contribution was when I raised money by challenging myself to trek to the Base-camp of Mount Everest.
 Through this I also had the opportunity to raise the profile of the charity.